Achievable logoAchievable logo

 • Time of the trade

-Financial professionals can choose the price and/or time of a transaction without the trade being considered discretionary.
-Regardless, the trade must be completed within one day in order to maintain its non-discretionary status.
-If it takes more than one day to complete, the order reverts back to discretionary status and requires a POA.
+Even then, the trade must be completed within one day to remain non-discretionary.
+If it takes longer than one day, the order becomes discretionary and requires POA.

-Wrap account fees are usually charged as asset under management (AUM) fees.
-For example, a customer with a $100,000 account would pay an annual fee of $1,000 if their wrap account fee was 1% of AUM.
+Wrap account fees are usually charged as an assets under management (AUM) fee.
+For example, a customer with a $100,000 account would pay $1,000 per year if the wrap fee is 1% of AUM.

-Wrap accounts are considered investment advisory products and require financial professionals to be properly licensed as investment adviser representatives (IAR) in order to sell them.
-Good news - the passing this exam (in addition to the SIE and Series 7) will allow you to register as an IAR!
+Wrap accounts are investment advisory products.
+Financial professionals must be properly licensed as investment adviser representatives (IAR) to sell them.
+Passing this exam (along with the SIE and Series 7) allows you to register as an IAR.

 Custodial

-Custodial accounts are opened for minors under the age of 18.
-A custodian must open the account and manage the assets on behalf of the minor, but the assets in the account are the property of the minor.
-Custodians are typically parents, but technically can be anyone.
-Only one custodian and minor are allowed per custodial account.
+Custodial accounts are opened for minors under age 18.
+A custodian opens the account and manages the assets for the minor, but the assets belong to the minor.
+Custodians are often parents, but they can be anyone.
+Each custodial account allows only one custodian and one minor.

-If you want to open a custodial account for a child, all you need is their social security number (SSN), as all of the taxes are reported under the minor’s SSN.
-Reporting taxes under the minor’s SSN is a big benefit.
-Minors typically pay little or no taxes due to their lack of reportable income.
+To open a custodial account for a child, you generally need the child’s social security number (SSN), because taxes are reported under the minor’s SSN.
+Reporting under the minor’s SSN can be beneficial because minors often have little or no taxable income.

 The two types of custodial accounts are UGMA (Uniform Gifts to Minors Act) and UTMA (Uniform Transfer to Minors Act), named after the laws that created them.
-The UGMA was the first version of a custodial account, which requires custodians to give control of the assets to the minor at the age of majority (usually 18 or 21 depending on the state).
-UTMAs were created later and allow custodians to delay the transfer of assets (up to the age of 25 depending on the state).
+UGMA accounts require the custodian to transfer control of the assets to the minor at the age of majority (usually 18 or 21, depending on the state).
+UTMA accounts were created later and allow the custodian to delay the transfer (up to age 25, depending on the state).

-In addition to acting in their best interest, custodians cannot pursue some aggressive investment strategies in UGMA or UTMA accounts.
-In particular, short sales, margin, and option strategies involving unlimited risk (naked options and covered puts) are forbidden in custodial accounts due to the risk involved.
+In addition to acting in the minor’s best interest, custodians must avoid certain aggressive strategies in UGMA and UTMA accounts.
+Specifically, short sales, margin, and option strategies involving unlimited risk (naked options and covered puts) are prohibited due to the risk involved.

-All gifts made to a minor’s custodial account are irrevocable, and cannot be taken back.
-The custodian may only take withdrawals to spend money on items that will directly benefit the child*, or they may keep the assets in the account until they must be turned over at adulthood.
-Additionally, the assets in a custodial account can never be transferred to another beneficiary.
-Bottom line - as soon as the account receives a contribution, it’s the minor’s money!
+All gifts to a minor’s custodial account are irrevocable, meaning they can’t be taken back.
+The custodian may withdraw funds only to pay for items that directly benefit the child*, or the custodian may leave the assets in the account until they must be turned over at adulthood.
+The assets also can’t be transferred to a different beneficiary.
+Once a contribution is made, it becomes the minor’s property.

 *Withdrawals from custodial accounts may not be used for essential living expenses, which include food, clothing, and shelter.
 However, they may be spent on non-essential items that will directly benefit the child, including the cost of summer camp, a computer, a car, education expenses, etc.